 I am a cultural historian who writes about two subjects: theatre/performance and childhood.
 Sometimes I study these topics together; other times I study them separately.
 My goal, always, is to think through performance and childhood to produce new knowledge about US cultural history, and particularly American formations of race, from the nineteenth century to the present.

 I also write in some other genres, including, most recently, academic advice.
-My column “The Art of ‘No’" and "You are Not a Public Utility," and "Banish the Smarm: Effective Networking is Sincere, Deep, and Generous" were published in the Chronicle of Higher Education in March 2017.
+My columns "The Art of ‘No’" and "You are Not a Public Utility," and "Banish the Smarm: Effective Networking is Sincere, Deep, and Generous" were published in the Chronicle of Higher Education in March and April 2017.
 For my complete C.V., please click on this link: